supercollider/supercollider/README_LINUX.md

 - BeagleBone Black: README_BEAGLEBONE_BLACK.md
 - Bela: README_BELA.md

-On Debian-like systems (e.g: Ubuntu, Linux Mint, Kali Linux, Elementary OS, Raspberry Pi OS, Knoppix, Corel Linux, Lindows and so on), the following commands could be execueted step by step:
+On Debian-like systems (e.g: Ubuntu, Linux Mint, Kali Linux, Elementary OS, Knoppix, Corel Linux, Lindows and so on), the following commands can be execueted step by step to install all necessary dependencies and build SuperCollider:

 ### Step 1: Update the package list on your system